-- 4. Click Save.
+- 4. Click the Save icon.

 - 5. Refresh the screen.

 - 6. Click the "Sample Flex Family" tab and expand its contents to make sure they are identical to the display below:

-Before going to the next step, review the figure on page 871.
+Before going to the next step, review the figure on page 863, which depicts the Sample Flex Family structure as it appears in the Contributor application.
 This figure summarizes how the objects that you created-flex definitions-relate to the parent definitions they are based upon.